 Attraction 8 – Goofy’s Barnstormer

 Staying in Fantasyland, we make our way over to the Barnstormer ride.
 A fun introduction to a roller coaster for smaller people, but also a fun, if a little jerky ride for everyone else.

 We cannot pass the carousel without popping on to see if we are lucky enough to ride Cinderella’s horse (the one with the golden bow in his tail).
 We have managed this once when we were at the front of the queue.
 It was only thanks to meeting Mary Poppins in Epcot that we learnt about this little nugget of information.

-Phew, that was a busy but great Magic Kingdom Itinerary for the morning.
-By now it’s around 1pm and I don’t know about you, but we were starving so popped over to Crystal Palace for lunch before enjoying an afternoon by the pool.
+Phew, that was a busy morning, but one of the best Magic Kingdom Itinerary schedules that works for us.
+By now it’s around 1pm and I don’t know about you, but we were starving so popped over tone of our favourite character restaurants, Crystal Palace for lunch before enjoying an afternoon by the pool.
 This morning in Magic Kingdom will fit in really well to my Ultimate 10 day Walt Disney World Itinerary as well.